 It is easy to become confused about the relationship between misophonia and anxiety.
 People often wonder if misophonia causes anxiety.
-And, people wonder if anxiety causes misophonia, or makes it worse!
-Whether you suffer from misophonia or have a loved one with the disorder (or are a clinician) thinking about the differences and similarities between anxiety and misophonia may be very helpful.
+And, people wonder if anxiety causes misophonia, or makes it worse.
+Whether you suffer from misophonia, have a loved one with the disorder, or are a clinician, thinking about the differences and similarities between anxiety and misophonia may be very helpful.

 Anxiety is often brought about by things we may think about or worry about.
 This is internal.